dominictarr/amd/readme.markdown

 ##AMD modules:

   * work in browser and node
-  * can be required by normal node modules, with no funny business.
+  * can be required by normal node modules.
   * does not add any overhead to the modules - unlike other node-browser-module systems!

 ###the old way: